OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 In certain cases application may expose verbose error messages within the HTTP response, should a malformed XML input be provided.
 To test error-based xxe, external DTD can be introduced to trigger XML parsing error, so as to display the contents of a local file inside an error message.

 An external DTD can be crafted to intentionally trigger an error and the DTD should be hosted in a URL location reachable by the target application.
+For example:

 ```xml
 <!ENTITY % file SYSTEM "file:///etc/passwd">